0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 Yes.
 You should provision for ~0.05-0.1 ETH to be safe.

-### Do I need to deposit MATIC tokens to the Polygon Mainnet network for staking?
+### Do I need to deposit MATIC tokens to the Polygon mainnet network for staking?

 No. All your funds need to be on the Main Ethereum Network.